-Year 5 and 6 students participated in an overnight excursion to Canberra to further their exposure to the procedures governing our country by travelling to Parliament House.
-Year 7 & 8 students attended a camp focussing on their leadership, physical and personal development and Year II participated in a camp following the Cross Roads programme.
+Year 5 and 6 students participated in an overnight excursion to Bathurst.
+Year 7 & 8 students attended a camp focussing on their leadership, physical and personal development.
+Year 9 students enjoyed the experience of a more rugged camp without mobile phone connectivity and where their survival skills were expanded.
+Year 11 students participated in a camp following the Cross Roads programme.
 This represents a snap shot only of activities.

-Education and Information Evenings / Breakfasts were held for parents at all Stages with specially tailored evenings, such as the Agents Forum, targeting our Performing Arts programmes.
+Education and Information Evenings / Breakfasts were held for parents at all Year levels with specially tailored evenings, such as the Agents Forum, targeting our Performing Arts programmes.